areanddee/jax-perf-bench/README.md

 # JAX Performance Benchmarking Framework

 A comprehensive, extensible framework for benchmarking, storing, and analyzing performance data for JAX-based scientific computing projects.
-Designed for atmospheric modeling and other compute-intensive applications.
+Designed specfically for atmospheric modeling kernels and other compute-intensive applications.

 ## Features